By Alyse Bacine

 Overview of Training Programs

 Breathwork facilitator training programs vary widely in scope, depth, and approach.
-While weekend workshops might introduce basic concepts, becoming an effective facilitator typically requires more extensive preparation.
+While weekend workshops might introduce basic concepts, becoming an effective holistic breathing coach requires extensive preparation.

 Comprehensive programs generally include: